ManishRathi93/To-Do-List-Application/README.md

 - Smooth toggling between task states with dynamic styles.

 #### **Limitations**
-- **Responsiveness**: The current design works best on medium to large screens.
-On smaller devices, the layout may not scale properly, leading to potential usability challenges.
 - **No Data Persistence**: Tasks are not stored permanently (e.g., local storage or database integration is missing).

 #### **Future Improvements**